duqujn/CSC325GroupProject/README.md

 Meal preferences
 Exceptions
 Time Frame
-Defining these requirements ensures that the applications meets the specific needs of its target users, supports personalized diet planning and provides an effective, user-friendly experience.
+Defining these requirements ensures that the applications meet the specific needs of its target users, supports personalized diet planning, and provides an effective, user-friendly experience.
 S – Specifications
 Frontend Interface: